lokesh-venkatesh/lasertag_analysis/README.md

 I did some fun analysis with data from a real life game of lasertag I played with a group of old friends from high school.
 This was on the 25th of May, 2025 in Coimbatore.
-Everything's been compiled in a Valorant-style stats-display in the notebook analysis.ipynb.
-The valo-stats exactly follow the same list as below:
+Everything's been compiled in a Valorant-style stats-display in the python notebook analysis.ipynb in this repo.
+The stats follow exactly the same list of metrics as given below:

 1. Total Kills per Player – Count of times each player tagged others.
 2. Total Deaths per Player – Count of times each player got tagged.